tayloraburgess/fielding-chat/README.md

 ### /api/v1/users

 Users are the core API resource.
+They only have one property: a "name" string.

 If you send a GET request to this endpoint, you'll receive a list of URLs to existing users in response.

 You can also POST to this endpoint to create a new user.
-Your POST data should look something like this (with the "Content-Type" header set to "application/hal+json" or "application/json"):
+Your POST data should look like this (with the "Content-Type" header set to "application/hal+json" or "application/json"):

 ```
 {